 Salt draws water by osmosis.
 What does it mean for women with water retention?
 That the more the water in contact with our legs is salty, the more the water in the intercellular spaces of our legs will be recalled to the outside and eliminated.

 And all this happens through the skin, a bit like when you sweat, but in this case, the loss of fluids occurs right where there is stagnation.
-Therefore, the same principle of osmosis (or at least very similarly) happens with the salts in the bathtub.
-So the sea salt is good to use every day if you do not have particular problems.
+Therefore, the same principle of osmosis (or at least very similar) happens with the salts in the bathtub.
+So sea salt is good to use every day if you do not have particular problems.